benc-uk/k6-reporter/readme.md

 - The `classic` theme is the original theme, and is still available if you prefer the chunky old style.
 - The `bootstrap` theme uses vanilla [Bootstrap 5](https://getbootstrap.com/) for styling and layout.
 - You can also use [Bootswatch](https://bootswatch.com/) themes for a different look and feel.
 To use a Bootswatch theme, set the theme option to `bootswatch:<name>`, where `<name>` is one of the available Bootswatch themes, e.g. `cerulean`, `cyborg`, `darkly`, etc. If no name is provided, it will default to `cerulean`.

+> NOTE: ALl themes other than `default` are considered legacy and will not be supported or get new features in future releases.
+They are provided for backwards compatibility only.

 ## Multiple outputs